je-suis-tm/graph-theory/README.md

 1. Maze

 Walking out of a maze seems extremely complex in recursion algorithm.
 In graph theory, it is just a walk in the park.
 The only bit that takes some effort is building the data structure.
-Once we got graph ADT, we can use BFS/DFS/Dijkstra/A* to find the way out of the maze, although DFS may not be able to point out the shortest route out.
+Once we got graph ADT, we can use BFS/DFS/Dijkstra/A* to find the way out of the maze, although DFS may not be able to point out the shortest route.

 2. Broadcasting (Minimum Spanning Tree)

 Consider a case where a postman is going to deliver mails to every house in the community.
 The distance between each house is completely different, some are shorter, some are longer.
-Ideally the postman should deliver mails to each house with the least travel.
+Ideally the postman wants to deliver mails to each house with the least travel distance.
 Prim's algorithm is designed to solve this type of broadcasting issue.
 And the topological output of Prim's algorithm can be interpreted as a minimum spanning tree.

 3. Shortest Path